Diversity Equity and Inclusion

 Creating environments where all students can thrive requires the participation of all students and staff.
 Like all Canadians have a role in reconciliation, all Canadians have a role in making our spaces anti-racist and anti-oppressive.

 A study conducted by Western University found that rates of racism and discrimination experienced by Indigenous and racialized people were higher in Huron Perth than in other regions of Southwestern Ontario.
 A more recent study found that while racism and discrimination persist, the majority of newcomers to our area feel welcome in Huron Perth communities.
-You can see both studies through the Huron County Immigration Partnership Study.
+You can see both studies through the Huron County Immigration Partnership.

 Because social groups and individuals experience harm in different ways, it is important to consider all identities and factors that intersect with racialization.
 Citizenship, class, gender, sexuality, religion, age, ability, body size, etc. all play a role in how students experience the world and should be considered when planning inclusive schools and classrooms.